zed-industries/zed/docs/src/assistant/configuration.md

 1. Go the Google AI Studio site and [create an API key](https://aistudio.google.com/app/apikey).
 2. Open the configuration view (`assistant: show configuration`) and navigate to the Google AI section
-3. Enter your Google AI API key
+3. Enter your Google AI API key and press enter.

 The Google AI API key will be saved in your keychain.